OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 1. Choose or create at least one target role for the deployment target (learn about [target roles](/docs/infrastructure/target-roles/index.md)).
 1. Click save.

-Your deployment target is configured, next you need to preform a [health check and Update Calamari](/docs/infrastructure/windows-targets/). <!-- add this link -->
+Your deployment target is configured, next you need to preform a [health check and Update Calamari](/docs/infrastructure/windows-targets/index.md#health-check-and-upgrade-calamari).

 If the tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/windows-targets/troubleshooting-listening-tentacles.md).